How To Sell Inherited Model Railway Trains & Inherited Train Collections

 How to find collectors: We found this difficult at first, but once we sang 'Model Railways' through the streets we attracted the odd enthusiasts like a magnet.
 This is really about knowing the right people, so may require some networking and socialising.
 Talk to model shop owners who'll know their customers, visit a train fair and speak to the organisers or people buying, track down some model railway community groups and clubs and ask if you can visit on a club night.

-Our Choice: Build Your Own Online Shop
+Last but not least: Build Your Own Online Shop!

 Finally, all else fails, do what we did!